 - Bi-Monthly Movie nights are held January through March.
 Join your friends to catch up on current movies you might have missed over the last few years.

-- Additional activities include Aquasize, ATV Riders Groups, Adopt-A-Highway, Bible Study, Bingo, Bridge, Card Bingo, Computer Labs, Craft Classes, Cribbage, Golf, Mah-Jongg, Weekly Men’s Breakfast at a local restaurant, Monthly Ladies Luncheons at area restaurants, Pickleball, Rock Hound Club and Lapidary, Rough Riders, Shuffleboard, and Zumba.
+Additional activities include Aquasize, ATV Riders Groups, Adopt-A-Highway, Bingo, Card Bingo, Craft Classes, Cribbage, Mah-Jongg, Weekly Men’s Breakfast at a local restaurant, Monthly Ladies Luncheons at area restaurants, Shuffleboard, and Zumba.

-Mark your calendar for the following events in the Community of Queen Valley open to Resort residents:
+Season events that will be held in the Community of Queen Valley and open to Resort residents:

 - December 31 New Year’s Eve Party & Dance at the Homeowners Hall

-- January 18 Homeowners Dance, music by “Rick Roloff, Rick’s Best of Everything”
+- January 23 Homeowners Dance, music by “Exit 40 Band”

-- February 15 Queen Valley Fire Auxiliary Walk-a-Thon
+- February 20 Queen Valley Fire Auxiliary Walk-A-Thon

 Sally Phillips, Manager